selenozkan/joke-teller/README.md

 #  Joke Teller
 #

-Generating random geek jokes about programming, by a chicken who loves to laugh at her own jokes!
+Generating random geek jokes about programming, by an excited chicken who loves to laugh at her own jokes!
 Written using HTML5, CSS3 and JavaScript.

 # Live Project